ProPublica

 Watergate Journalist Carl Bernstein Spoke at Event Supporting Iranian ‘Terrorist’ Group

-Bernstein was paid $12,000 for remarks in which he challenged the State Department to show evidence that the Mujahadin-e Khalq should continue to be designated a foreign terrorist organization.
+Bernstein was paid $12,000 for remarks in which he challenged the State Department to show evidence the Mujahadin-e Khalq should continue to be designated a terrorist organization.

 Happy Labor Day.
 Here’s the Best Reporting on Worker Safety